Where is the Cloudwork Dashboard?

 encountered during the latest sync events.

-How do I process graduating students to alumni in the new academic year?
+How do I process graduating students in the new academic year?

 What is the minimum commitment for Cloudwork?